3choff/dictate/README.md

     npm start
     ```
     Use `Ctrl+Shift+H` to toggle DevTools and verbose logs.
-*   **Packaged Application:** After building, navigate to the `dist` folder and run the `Dictate 0.6.2.exe` (or similar) executable.
+*   **Packaged Application:** After building, navigate to the `dist` folder and run the `Dictate 0.6.3.exe` (or similar) executable.

 ### Window Views

 Right-click anywhere on the main window to quickly toggle between the compact and expanded layouts.
-The app animates the transition so you can choose whichever footprint works best for your workspace.

 ### Recording and Transcribing